-• Conduct observation post-conference within five working days following each observation.
+Conduct observation post-conference within five working days following each observation.

-- If pre-conference is required, describe the expectations. - Describe the differences that may exist in pre-conferencing expectations for mini or full observations (include differences for peer observations). - Identify any differences that may exist for in pre-conference expectations for Other Professionals observations. - o Identify timelines for any required pre-conferences. - Describe the post-observation conference requirements. - Describe the differences that may exist in post-conferencing expectations for mini or full observations (include differences for peer observations). - Identify any differences that may exist for in post-conference expectations for Other Professionals observations. - The summative evaluation conference shall be held at the end of the summative evaluation cycle prior to May 1. - A post-observation conference is not a summative evaluation conference. - Pre-observation conferences, between the administrator and teacher, if conducted, will be held one to three school days prior to the observation.
+- The summative evaluation conference shall be held at the end of the summative evaluation cycle by May 1st. - ◆ A post-observation conference is not a summative evaluation conference.

+- Pre-observation conferences, between the administrator and teacher, if conducted, will be held one to three school days prior to the observation.
 The pre-observation conference may be conducted in person, electronically, or not at all.
-Post-observation conferences with the administrator and the teacher will be conducted in person within five school days after the observation. - Either teacher or administrator may request a pre-observation conference that must be conducted if requested. - ◆ The required peer observer's pre-observation conference must be conducted in person or electronically one to three school days prior to the observation.
-Post-observation conferences with the peer observer and the teacher will be conducted in person within five school days after the observation. - All of this information will be included in the initial meeting regarding the evaluation process each year so that all participants are aware of the evaluation process for their school.
-Each teacher will sign an evaluation statement indicating they have received and understand the evaluation procedures (Evaluation Form).
-Principals will maintain records of this meeting to include a teacher sign-in sheet, a meeting agenda, and the evaluation statement signed by each teacher.
+Post-observation conferences between the administrator and the teacher will be conducted in person within five school days after the observation. - Either teacher or administrator may request a pre-observation conference that must be conducted if requested. - The required peer observer's pre-observation conference must be conducted in person or electronically one to three school days prior to the observation.
+Post-observation conferences between the peer observer and the teacher will be conducted in person within five school days after the observation. - An initial evaluation meeting to explain the evaluation process, as detailed in the JCPS CEP, will be held within the first 30 working days of the school year.
+This information will be included in the initial meeting regarding the evaluation process each year so that all participants are aware of the evaluation process for their school.
+Each teacher will sign an evaluation statement indicating they have received and understand the evaluation procedures.